Ian Caley

 Talking about these feelings is vital, and I'll be able to give you a safe space, non-threatening and non-judgemental, where you can open up about your fears and worries and talk 1:1 about how things are for you, with someone who understands, someone who has been there himself.
 We'll talk this through in a compassionate, non-judgemental way and we'll help you find the goals and outcomes that are right for you.

-I hope to welcome you,
+I hope to welcome you.

 Training, qualifications & experience

-I have a Masters in Addiction Psychology & Counselling from London South Bank University and I am a 'Registered Member of the BACP', and an Advanced Practitioner with Addiction Professionals (formerly the federation of drug and alcohol professionals).
-I am fully insured, abide by BACP's code of ethics, have regular supervision once a month and I am registered with the ICO for data protection.
+Fully insured, abide by BACP's code of ethics, have regular supervision once a month and I am registered with the ICO for data protection.

 Member organisations